flatpak/flatpak-docs/docs/using-flatpak.rst

 ``com.company.App//stable`` would just specify the branch, and ``com.company.App/i386//`` just specifies the architecture.

-The Flatpak CLI provides feedback if the architecture or branch of an object needs to be specified - it will list all branches of an object if you just specify the ID, or all architectures of a certain branch if you only list the branch.
+The Flatpak CLI provides feedback if the branch of an object needs to be specified - it will list all branches of an object if you just specify the ID, on your current architecture.

 System versus user
 ------------------